 - Preheat the oven to 425ºF (218ºC).
 Sprinkle ¼ tsp Diamond Crystal kosher salt over 1 lb salmon fillets and set aside for 15 minutes.

 - After 15 minutes, remove excess moisture with a paper towel and transfer to a baking sheet lined with parchment paper.

 - Bake the salmon at 425ºF (218ºC) for 10 minutes (5 minutes per ½-inch thickness).

 - Using chopsticks or fork, break it into flakes and remove the skin and bone (if any).

 - Heat a large frying pan over medium heat.
-Once hot, add 1 tsp sesame oil and coat the pan well.
-Add salmon in the pan.
+Once hot, add 1 tsp roasted sesame oil and coat the pan well.
+Add the salmon to the pan.

-- Add sake and mirin and stir well.
+- Add 1 Tbsp sake and 1 Tbsp mirin and stir well.
 Let the alcohol evaporate.

-- Add soy sauce and stir to combine.
+- Add 2–3 tsp soy sauce and stir to combine.
 Let the moisture evaporate.

-- Transfer to a baking sheet and sprinkle sesame seeds.
+- Transfer to a baking sheet and 1 tsp toasted white sesame seeds.
 Set aside to let cool.
 Store in an airtight jar once salmon is completely cool.